 Digital clutter, however, is also a growing problem.
-If you happen to snap a shot of your messy desk and tweet it to your friends (as if so say, “Sorry, swamped in paperwork”), you’re putting your clients’ personal information at further risk.
+If you happen to snap a shot of your messy desk and tweet it to your friends (as if to say, “Sorry, swamped in paperwork”), you’re putting your clients’ personal information at further risk.
 But social media is not the only type of digital clutter one needs to manage with care.
-As digital files spread (e.g., you may have made the mistake of sending confidential documents to a personal account with the intention to working on them over the weekend), they are also at risk.
+As digital files spread (e.g., you may have made the mistake of sending confidential documents to a personal account with the intention of working on them over the weekend), they are also at risk.

 So what’s at stake?
-While your clutter may be a sign that you are working hard and simply don’t have time to tidy up, in an office, clutter can lead to both minor and major data breaches, security breaches and compliance errors.
+While your clutter may be a sign that you are working hard and simply don’t have time to tidy up, in an office, clutter can lead to both minor and major data breaches, security breaches, and compliance errors.

 The Art of Decluttering an Industrial or Construction Site

-Unlike offices, in industrial sites, including workshops, factories and construction sites, clutter is less likely to lead to security breaches and more likely to lead to serious safety risks.
+Unlike offices, in industrial sites, including workshops, factories, and construction sites, clutter is less likely to lead to security breaches and more likely to lead to serious safety risks.
 Among other hazards, in an industrial context, clutter may increase the risks of falls, since loose objects on floors and platforms may cause workers to trip.
 Falling objects, a major workplace hazard on construction sites, are also more likely to happen where there is excess clutter.
 In cluttered workplaces, spills are also more likely and greasy and wet surfaces can lead to slips and falls that hold the potential to cause serious injuries.
-Finally, random nails, wires and steel strapping can result in cuts, punctures and tears to the skin and other parts of the body.
+Finally, random nails, wires, and steel strapping can result in cuts, punctures, and tears to the skin and other parts of the body.

-While decluttering may be the last thing on one’s mind when they are rushing to finish a job, as suggested above, the risks of letting one’s house—even if it’s in the process of being built—get cluttered are extremely high.
-Beyond placing workers at risk, clutter can also result in falling out of compliance with Occupational Safety and Health Administration guidelines.
-On construction sites, for example, the OSHA explicitly states, “During the course of construction, alteration, or repairs, form and scrap lumber with protruding nails, and all other debris, shall be kept cleared from work areas, passageways, and stairs, in and around buildings or other structures.”
+While decluttering may be the last thing on one’s mind when they are rushing to finish a job, as suggested above, the risks of letting one’s house—even if it’s in the process of being built – get cluttered are extremely high.
+Beyond placing workers at risk, clutter can also result in falling out of compliance with the Occupational Safety and Health Administration guidelines.
+On construction sites, for example, the OSHA explicitly states, “During the course of construction, alteration, or repairs, form, and scrap lumber with protruding nails, and all other debris shall be kept cleared from work areas, passageways, and stairs, in and around buildings or other structures.”
 The OSHA also states, “Combustible scrap and debris shall be removed at regular intervals during the course of construction.
 Safe means shall be provided to facilitate such removal” and employers must provide containers “for the collection and separation of waste, trash, oily and used rags, and other refuse.”